wp-plugins/jonradio-multiple-themes/readme.txt

 = How do I change the Theme Options (Widgets, Sidebars, Menus, Background, Header, etc.) used for each Theme? =

 **NOTE**:  See the next FAQ for information on Templates.

+**WARNING**:  It is not currently possible to have separate Widgets **AND** Menus for multiple Themes using the current version of this Plugin.
+The only known solution to this problem is to have multiple WordPress sites, either as a separate WordPress installation or as part of a WordPress Network using its Multisite feature.
+This can be done on the same domain name using either folders/subdirectories or subdomains.
+Each site would then have just one Theme, and you would not require this Plugin.

 For the Current Theme, nothing changes when using the jonradio Multiple Themes plugin.
 Options for the Current Theme, including Widgets, Sidebars, Menus, Background, Header and other Customizations supported by the Theme, can be modified in the Admin panel using the Appearance menu items on the left sidebar and the Customize link displayed beside the Current Theme on the Manage Themes tab of Appearance-Themes.